Nes280/WorkflowLirmm/README.md

 * Admin: https://advanse.lirmm.fr:4848
 Login: admin / Password: glassfish
-And deploy the new war: Applications > Deploy...
+And deploy the new war: Applications > Deploy... or use the **compile.sh** script to mvn package and then put the war on payara

 * Webpage: http://advanse.lirmm.fr:8081/sentiment-analysis-webpage-0.1/index